 It is important to have a pre-decided metric to assess the SaaS provider’s suitability for GxP compliance.
-The careful evaluation process can minimize the post-implementation activities on your behalf.
-The important assessment metric should include:
+A careful evaluation process can minimize the post-implementation activities on your behalf.
+The important assessment metrics should include:

 Physical and environmental security

-Measures to safeguard the physical infrastructure and environment where the SaaS solution is hosted.
+What measures are in place to safeguard the physical infrastructure and hosting environment of the SaaS solution?

 Logical security

-Implementing safeguards and controls to protect the SaaS solution from unauthorized access and ensure data confidentiality.
+Have they implemented the right safeguards and controls to protect the SaaS solution from unauthorized access and ensure data confidentiality?

 System monitoring and maintenance

-Regularly monitoring and maintaining the SaaS system to ensure optimal performance, identify potential issues, and apply necessary updates.
+Do they regularly monitor and maintain the SaaS system to ensure optimal performance, identify potential issues, and apply necessary updates?

 Data retention

-Establishing policies and practices for the retention of data in compliance with regulatory requirements and business needs.
+Do they have established policies and practices for the retention of data in compliance with regulatory requirements and business needs?

 Data classification